-If you have suffered a hairdresser injury which was not your fault, you may be eligible to make a compensation claim against the hairdresser involved.
+By Olivia Baker.
+Last updated 16th March 2021.
+Welcome to our guide to making hairdresser injury claims.
+If you have suffered an injury at the hands of a hairdresser through no fault of your own, you may be eligible to make a hairdresser injury compensation claim against the hairdresser involved.

-For some, going to have your hair done is a necessity or just another job to do.
-For others, it is a way of relaxing and having that all important ‘me time’.
-Unfortunately though, what is supposed to be a normal and even enjoyable activity, can sometimes turn into a disaster.
-Accidents in salsons and hairdressers can and do happen.
+For some, going to have your hair done is a necessity or just another thing to up-keep.
+For others, it is a way of relaxing and having that all-important ‘me time’.
+Unfortunately though, what is supposed to be a normal and even enjoyable activity can sometimes turn into a disaster.
+Accidents in salons and hairdressers can and do happen.
 These can result in someone sustaining an injury, or being harmed in some way.
 If this has happened to you, seeking professional legal advice from a claims management company about how to make a hairdressing claim will give you the best chance of making your claim a success.

-If you do recieve ‘hairdresser injury compensation‘, this can help with other problems that may stem from being injured such as, financial, medical, psychological or personal problems as well as giving you some level of justice for the pain and suffering you have endured.
+If you do receive hairdresser injury compensation, this can help with other problems that may stem from being injured such as, financial, medical, psychological or personal problems as well as giving you some level of justice for the pain and suffering you have endured.

-Legal Helpline is a claims management company with a wealth of experience which we have gained over the years.
-We can help you to get the compensation you deserve, just give us a call for a free, no obligation consultation.
+Legal Helpline is a claims management company with a wealth of experience gained over a period of 30 years.
+We can help you to get the hairdresser injury compensation you deserve, just give us a call for a free, no-obligation consultation.